+“Did you like [13 Reasons Why]?” she asked.
 “I don’t think this is a show you can like,” I said.
 “But it’s powerful.
 Whoa.”

 I’m not sure anyone can truly like a series that includes bullying, rape, and suicide.
 But they can certainly be moved by it.
 Touched.
 Impacted.
 Changed.
 Awakened.